clearclaw/18xx_1820/README.md

 ## Game components

-While you can certainly make and cut out all the trains and trains yourself, there are rather a lot of them.
+While you can certainly make and cut out all the shares and trains yourself, there are rather a lot of them.
 To save effort (if not money) those components are also available from The Game Crafter at: